iuripaiva/binary-decimal-converter/README.md

 # Binary to Decimal converter
-Little website I made to convert from binary to decimal.
+Simple website, made to convert values from binary to decimal.

 ## Languages used